 A sturdy built microcurrent device can also be thought of as extremely beneficial for transdermal delivery.

 Transdermal delivery is essentially the increase in the absorption of skincare active ingredients through the skin barrier.
 It can help skincare active ingredients penetrate the topmost layer of skin, the stratum corneum.
 Microcurrent therapy can increase a beneficial phenomenon known as electroporation, which increases the absorption of skincare active ingredients.
 In a sense, because microcurrent directly increases cell ATP, it is not uncommon for individuals to report instant tightening and brightening effects.
 Much like lasers and HIFU (High Intensity Focussed Ultrasound), except that it is in a home facial device.

 Microcurrent also stimulates cell energy.
 If you’ve heard of ATP in your science lessons.
 It stands for adenosine triphosphate.
 Adenosine triphosphate is a marker of how much energy there is in your skin cells.
 When searching for the best home facial device, technologies that stimulate cell energy often have a good result.
 Cell energy determines how well your skin can repair itself after damage.

 A lot, if not all of skin aging is due to the inability of skin to repair oxidative stress.
 For this reason, microcurrent therapy when incorporated into your daily skincare regimen can increase the skin radiance and elasticity.
 This is especially so when paired with a suitable skincare product that contains antioxidants.
-Vitamin C for example has a good brightening effect.Tags: Aesthetic Treatments, Anti-Ageing, Skincare, Wrinkles
+Vitamin C for example has a good brightening effect.Tags: ~All Topics, Aesthetic Treatments, Anti-Ageing, Skincare, Wrinkles